 Nothing really needs to be placed in the footer apart from some mandatory links to privacy pages and what not.

-You don’t need to have too much other clutter in the footer area, just something that might benefit your audience.
+Other than that, you don’t need to have too much other clutter in the footer area, just something that might benefit your audience.

-This lightweight plugin is amazing.
+This lightweight plugin is simply amazing.
 You can use it to exclude any post or page from your WordPress search results.